-The primary purpose of Ohio’s Diagnostic Assessments, which are aligned to Ohio’s Learning Standards.
+Ohio’s diagnostic assessments are aligned to Ohio’s Learning Standards.
 The primary purpose of the diagnostic assessments is to provide a tool to check the progress of students toward meeting the standards.
-The Ohio Diagnostic Assessments were developed in two formats:
+The diagnostic assessments were developed in two formats:

 Based on the Third Grade Reading Guarantee, districts/schools must administer a reading diagnostic assessment to all students in kindergarten through grade three.
 Districts must administer a reading diagnostic assessment to students in grades 1 through grade 3 by Sept.
 30 and to students in kindergarten by Nov.
 1 of each school year to meet the requirements of the Third Grade Reading Guarantee.
-Districts have the option of using the ODE developed diagnostics or a vendor assessment on the ODE approved list of diagnostic assessments.
-Click here for an approved list.
-If districts choose to administer the ODE developed diagnostics, ODE recommends using the reading screener to meet the reading diagnostic requirement.
+Districts have the option of using the state-developed diagnostics or a vendor assessment on the Department’s approved list of diagnostic assessments.
+For kindergarten, districts may also choose to use the Language and Literacy portion of the Kindergarten Readiness Assessment to meet the reading diagnostic requirement.
 Districts who use the state-developed diagnostics must print the assessments locally.

-All results must be reported in the EMIS end-of-year data collection.
+All results must be reported into EMIS.
 Student results will be reported as on-track and not on-track.
-Please check at the end of each score sheet for the number of points to determine the on-track/not-on track result.
 (Note: On the Student Score Sheet, students who score in the category of "further assessment may be needed" is considered "on track".
 However, it is strongly encouraged to provide interventions to these students.)

 Ohio Diagnostic Assessment